Box and Whisker Excel is one of the many new Charts available only in Excel 2016 and was originally invented by John Tukey in 1977.

 STEP 3: Now you have your Box and Whisker Chart.

-STEP 4: You can further customize the look and feel of your Box and Whisker Chart, by going to Chart Tools > Design / Format
+STEP 4: You can further customize the look and feel of your Excel Box and Whisker Plot, by going to Chart Tools > Design / Format

 STEP 5: In our example, let us go to Chart Tools > Design and pick one of the alternate designs.